bhanuxbisht/light-ai/PROJECT_PROMPT.md

 # 🚀 Light AI - Complete Development Prompt

 ## PROJECT OVERVIEW
-Build a **production-ready SaaS platform** for DSA (Data Structures & Algorithms) interview preparation, inspired by Thita.ai.
+Build a **production-ready SaaS platform** for DSA (Data Structures & Algorithms) interview preparation.
 The platform must be **fully functional, bug-free, with complete backend APIs** and modern frontend.
+We're creating a premium, professional coding interview platform that will be better than all existing competitors.

 ---